Namespaces

 Public DNS

-For Services that enable the public BeyondCorp mode (read more here) and and belong to Namespaces other than default, they need to manually have their public DNS entries set.
+For Services that enable the public BeyondCorp mode (read more here) and belong to Namespaces other than default, they need to manually have their public DNS entries set.

 TLS Certificate